Nigeria International Book Fair: History

 The Nigeria International Book Fair was inaugurated in 2001.
 The chairman of the event is also the chairman of Nigerian Book Fair Trust.

 The 20th edition of the fair in 2021 hosted the president of the international Publisher Association (IPA), Geneva, Switzerland, Shiekha Bodour Al-Qasimi, as the keynote speaker, along with several prominent individuals including the Speaker of the Federal House of Representatives Rt.
 Hon.
 Femi Gbajabiamila as the Special Guest of Honour, First Lady of Ekiti State, Erelu Bisi Fayemi who was the chairperson of the event, and Africa's richest woman, Folorunso Alakija.
 The Governor of Lagos State, Babajide Sanwo-Olu, was the Chief Host.

 This 20th edition of NIBF took place in Harbour Point, Victoria Island, 27–29 July 2021.
 The press conference was held in Protea Hotels Ikeja introducing the theme “Awakening the Giant in Women for the Growth of the Book Ecosystem” featured the physical showcasing of books.
-The fair was attended by book lovers from across the globe, including those who joined virtually.

-Nigeria International Book Fair, NIBF, 2025 at Balmoral Convention Centre, Sheraton, Ikeja, Lagos, Nigeria.

-In 2022, after having been held in held in September and July in the previous two years because of the COVID-19 pandemic, the NIBF returned to its traditional month of May.
+The fair was attended by book lovers from across the globe, including those who joined virtually.In 2022, after having been held in held in September and July in the previous two years because of the COVID-19 pandemic, the NIBF returned to its traditional month of May.

 The 2023 NIBF was held on the Lagos mainland in Ikeja.

 In 2024, Nigeria International book fair host the 23rd edition.
 The event was held at Yard 158, Kudirat Abiola Way, Oregun, Ikeja, Lagos.
 The theme of the conference was Universal Basic Education and the Book Ecosystem: Setting the Agenda.

 In 2025, the event was held at Balmoral Convention Center, Sheraton, Ikeja, Lagos, from May 7 - 9, 2025.
 The for 2025 was Local Paper Production: Panacea to Affordable Book Production and Qualitative Education.
 Keynote address for the International Conference was delivered by Professor Abiodun Oluwafemi Oluwadare, of the department of Forest Production and Products, University of Ibadan.

 The 2025 event which was hosted by Dare Oluwatuyi, Chairman of Nigeria Book Fair Trust, and Olugbemi Malomo, Vice-Chairman of Nigeria Book Fair Trust, featured important personalities including Tunji Alausa, Minister of Education, and John Owan Enoh, Minister of State for Industry, Trade and Investment.

 Festivity

 The Nigeria International Book Fair festival majorly involves the display of several books for exhibition, providing a platform for the sale of these books to interested customers.
 The festival also features other programmes which includes; teachers training workshop, publishers workshop, a two-day programme for children, principal officers education summit, author's groove, printers seminar and others.

 The summit of school owners and principal officers of schools in Nigeria was later introduced in the 2015 edition in bid to make the event a more memorable one for both the visitors and exhibitors.

-The 2021 NIBF featured the launching of the book Madagali authored by Dr. Wale Okediran, Secretary General of the Pan Africa Writers’ Association (PAWA).
+The 2021 NIBF featured the launching of the book Madagali authored by Dr. Wale Okediran, Secretary General of the Pan African Writers' Association.